Last update: June 17, 2026

 1. Transportation

-The cost of transporting returned products from the customer to the warehouse or manufacturer can be significant.
-According to Deloitte, transportation costs can account for up to 60% of the total cost of reverse logistics.
+Moving returned products back from the customer to the warehouse or manufacturer is usually the single biggest line.
+According to Deloitte, transportation can account for up to 60% of the total cost of reverse logistics.

 2. Processing

-From inspection to testing, sorting to repackaging, a report by Statista found that processing costs of returns can range from $10 to $40 per returned item.
+Each item has to be inspected, tested, sorted, and repackaged before anyone knows what to do with it.
+A report by Statista found that processing costs can range from $10 to $40 per returned item.

 3. Restocking

-Businesses can reduce the number of overstocks and stockouts that lead to returns.
+Sharper demand and stock planning reduces the overstocks and stockouts that lead to returns.
 According to Accenture, this can reduce costs by up to 30%.

-According to Gartner, using data analytics to identify trends and patterns can help reduce costs by up to 10%.
+Tracking return reasons and trends shows where to act first.
+According to Gartner, using data analytics to identify trends and patterns can reduce costs by up to 10%.

-Make returns simple for your customers & smarter for you
+Make returns simple for your customers and smarter for you

 nShift Returns delivers branded, self-service experiences while giving you the tools to prevent avoidable returns, automate refunds, and restock faster.